 What is KIYOCAYO

 KIYO is an IKI.XI YAKU TAN-I tone that transliterates as monkey or baboon.
 KIYO is also rooted in the tone KAYA which transliterates as perpetual abundance, rainforest-community, or biodiversity.
 Among the IKI.XI YAKU TAN-I Society, monkeys/baboons, are viewed as sacred beings and comparative examples of nature's highly organized biodiversity.

 Spirit of the Howler Monkey

-Compassion is Our Compass
+Compassion Rules Our Compass

-KIYOCAYO COMPASS is designed to orient marginalized indigenous traditional communities (ITCs) throughout Cayo District Belize toward new emerging opportunities in environmental exploration and conservation services, socioeconomic advancement and realization of critical global sustainable development goals (SDGs), while answering ever-increasing demands for qualified biodiversity science and security professionals throughout Belize and the Centro-America/CARICOM region.
-Throughout antiquity the exploration and conservation of nature has remained an integral part of the biocultural archive of ITCs that inhabit these rainforests.
-Case studies have revealed the success of ITC managed conservation programs and how they can play a critical role in future climate change mitigation and adaption strategies throughout the region.
+KIYOCAYO GeoCOMPASS orients marginalized indigenous communities toward new emerging opportunities in Terrestrial Ecosystem Conservation & Protection Services (TECOPS) to answer ever-increasing demands for qualified biodiversity science and security professionals throughout the Centro-America/CARICOM region and the world.
+Throughout antiquity, the exploration and conservation of nature have remained an integral part of the biocultural archive of indigenous peoples.
+Case studies have revealed the success of integrative community conservation programs and how they can play a critical role in future climate change mitigation and adaptation strategies throughout the region.

 The initiative recognizes every citizen of Planet Earth as a significant stakeholder in this innovative collaboration.
 All we ask for is your swift action in helping us secure donations, conservation land grants, funding partnerships, in-kind contributions, sponsorships, and endorsements to assist us in protecting and conserving Belize's critical terrestrial ecosystems.

 Donate & Advocate Today!